Meet the founders

 Jonathan is our co-founder and Chairman of the Board.
 He has a marketing degree from the Stockholm School of Economics and has previously worked for GE, Bain & Company and Oriflame Cosmetics.

 In terms of fitness Jonathan has a history of martial arts and karate.
 After the arrival of his third child he found it difficult to keep a fixed training schedule.
 Today he keeps himself in shape primarily by running, cycling, swimming and cross-country skiing.

 Jonathan has successfully completed Vätternrundan, Lidingöloppet, Vasaloppet, Cykelvasan Marcialonga, Vansbrosimningen and Göta Kanal Run.
-He is aiming for a first full distance Iron Man in Kalmar during August of 2018.
+He is aiming for a first full distance Iron Man during 2019.

 You can reach Jonathan on email@example.com